Existential refinement on the search of integer solutions for the diophantine equation $x^3+y^3+z^3=n$: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-We thank Juan Yaguaro for the discussions with the computational codes numerical, this work was carried out using the computational facilities of the Departament of Mathematics, FACYT and '$I\alpha\acute{\omega}$ for your guide.
+We thank Juan Yaguaro for the discussions with the computational codes numerical, this work was carried out using the computational facilities of the Department of Mathematics, Andrew Booker for their comments, FACYT and '$I\alpha\acute{\omega}$ for your guide.